How to fetch data from Firebase to Nodemcu

 Step 3

-Thirdly, let’s set up the firebase and Arduino IDE Program.
+Thirdly, let’s set up the Firebase and required Program.
 For that, follow the steps below.

-OK, first open your internet browser and search for “Firebase” here.
-Then, click on the second result on the page.
+• First, open your internet browser and search for “Firebase” here.
+Then, go to the Firebase website and sign in to your Gmail account.

 #include <ESP8266WiFi.h>